 Money-back guarantee: 30 DAYS

-NordVPN may not boast the same kind of impeccable design that’s a hallmark of Express, but don’t let that fool you into thinking it’s not a top-tier service.
+NordVPN is our top choice for a Philippines VPN.
+It outperforms all other VPNs in our speed tests and boasts a huge network servers.
 The company has been around for over a decade and that experience has helped it deliver a winning product when ranked on both speed and privacy.

-It’s another fervent adopter of a completely zero-logs policy which means it retains zero information about user sessions, traffic, or timestamps.
+It’s a fervent adopter of a completely zero-logs policy which means it retains zero information about user sessions, traffic, or timestamps.

 This policy has thwarted attempts by surveillance agencies to identify users and obtain data about them.
 NordVPN admits at least two instances where it received official requests for data but it says there was no way to comply.
 People valuing privacy should rest easy.
 The fact that it’s incorporated in Panama – out of the reach of any data retention laws – is also another feel-good factor.